-A new ordinance aimed at getting the city’s homeless population off the streets and connected with services has been approved by the City Council.
-It will go into effect on Sunday, Nov.
+A new ordinance aimed at getting the city’s homeless population connected with services has been approved by the City Council. and went into effect on Sunday, Nov.
 10, 2019.
-Criminal penalties will not apply until Feb.
+Penalties apply beginning Feb.
 1, 2020.
+The city of Las Vegas has been working with homeless services providers and law enforcement to set up a text/email system with push notifications to communicate how many beds are available at shelters.

 Important things to know about the ordinance